Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Introduction

 Yet despite these advances, existing models share a structural limitation: the utility functions underlying NOMINATE and BIRT do not induce proper metric distances.
 Their Gaussian and quadratic specifications violate the triangle inequality, the defining property of metric spaces.
 Although this issue is mathematically straightforward, its consequences for political analysis are substantive.
-When distances lack metric validity, dispersion statistics used to assess party cohesion become non-comparable, and clustering analyses may generate configurations in which A is ``close” to B, B to C, yet A remains far from C. As contemporary legislatures exhibit growing intra-party heterogeneity \citep{Clarke:2020, Harbridge:2023}, researchers increasingly rely on spatial distances to characterize factional structure, coalition tendencies, or ideological spread—applications for which non-metric utilities provide an unstable foundation.
+When distances lack metric validity, dispersion statistics used to assess party cohesion become non-comparable, and clustering analyses may generate configurations in which A is ``close” to B, B to C, yet A remains far from C. As contemporary legislatures exhibit growing intra-party heterogeneity \citep{Clarke:2020, Harbridge:2023}, researchers increasingly rely on spatial distances to characterize factional structure, coalition tendencies, or ideological spread—applications for which utility functions that do not induce metric distances (“non-metric utilities”) provide an unstable foundation.

+Recent work in the latent space literature highlights that different latent-space geometries can organize relational data in distinct ways.
+In particular, inner-product formulations capture directional similarity between latent vectors, whereas Euclidean distance models represent affinity through spatial proximity.
+These alternative geometries can lead to different representations of coalition structure even when the resulting models achieve similar predictive accuracy.

-The practical consequences are severe.
-Figure \ref{fig:coalition_cluster_distortion} demonstrates this problem through simulated data.
-We generated roll-call data for 160 legislators organized into four distinct coalitions.
-Specifically, we consider two parties (80–80), each of which split into a majority faction (70) and a minority faction (10).
-The legislative agenda comprised 200 partisan bills establishing party separation and 200 faction-specific bills (50 per faction) encoding within-party heterogeneity.
-Despite this transparent four-cluster structure, both NOMINATE and BIRT systematically compress factions into two party blobs.
-This is not estimation failure—both methods achieve high vote classification accuracy—but rather reflects the fundamental constraint that non-metric distances cannot support valid clustering analysis.
+These geometric differences have practical consequences.
+Figure \ref{fig:coalition_cluster_distortion} illustrates this issue using simulated data with four distinct coalitions.
+Both NOMINATE and BIRT systematically compress factions into two party blobs.
+While both methods achieve high vote classification accuracy, the resulting spatial representations do not clearly recover the four underlying factions.